Box, Wiltshire: Notable buildings

 Box parish has 232 listed buildings, more than many Wiltshire parishes.

 Three churches are listed at Grade I: St Thomas at Box, St Christopher at Ditteridge and Chapel Plaister.
 Also Grade I listed is Hazelbury Manor, about 0.6 mi west of Box village: built around a 15th-century hall, enlarged in the next century and again enlarged and partly rebuilt in the 1920s.

-The Grade II* listed houses are Hill House Farmhouse at Middlehill, 16th and 17th century; Coles Farmhouse at Alcombe in the north-west of the parish, mid-17th century; Drewett's Mill on the By Brook below Box Hill, mid-18th century; Cheyney Court, Ditteridge, early 17th century; and Rudloe Manor, to the west near Corsham, four bays, late 17th-century.
+The Grade II* listed houses are Hill House Farmhouse at Middlehill, 16th and 17th century; Coles Farmhouse at Alcombe in the north-west of the parish, mid-17th century; Drewett's Mill on the By Brook below Box Hill, mid-18th century; Cheyney Court, Ditteridge, early 17th century; and Rudloe Manor, to the east near Corsham, four bays, late 17th-century with an attached 15th-century element.
 Both portals of Middlehill Tunnel and the west portal of Box Tunnel are also Grade II* listed.

 Fogleigh House on London Road is a Grade II listed mansion, built for quarry owner C J Pictor in 1881.
+Ashley Manor is Grade II listed and was owned by the Long family during the 16th and 17th century, followed by the Northey family from 18th to the 20th century; it was divided into three dwellings in the 1970s.
 Springfield House, Grade II, was built in 1729: formerly a workhouse and a school, the three-storey building has been converted into flats.
 Box Primary School is also Grade II listed.
+Box House is Grade II listed, built c.1810–20 for the Rev. I.W.W.
+Horlock, patron and vicar of Box for his own use, and used as the vicarage until 1874.
+The Rudloe Arms is a Grade II listed building with a four-storey Gothic tower in 14 acres, currently a hotel and restaurant run by Marco Pierre White.

+A war memorial next to the Bath Road was unveiled on 23 October 1920, honouring the 43 Box parishioners who died in the First World War.
+A further 18 names, of those who had died in the Second World War, were added in July 1949.

 Facilities

 Box is home to Box Church of England Primary School.
 The earliest school was established near the church in 1708; the present building on the High Street, with attached house, is from 1875.
 Pevsner describes it as "Gothic, with a terrible, spindly tower".

-The Selwyn Hall (built 1969) is used for community functions and houses the village library.
+The Selwyn Hall was built in 1969, and named for longtime vicar of Box, Rev. Tom Selwyn-Smith (1912–2003).
+It is used for community functions and houses the village library.

 The village has sporting facilities including a lawn bowling green, two tennis courts, a cricket pitch, a football pitch, and even a small basketball area.
 These are all located in or around the Recreation Ground (a piece of land with an area of about 4.4 ha).

+A sports pavilion, the Box Parish Sports, Youth and Community Pavilion, was opened by Queen Camilla in May 2009.